-- We are subject to extensive domestic and international laws and regulations that could significantly limit our business activities and revenues and increase our costs - If we, or our customers, are unable to acquire or renew permits and approvals required for drilling operations, we may be forced to delay, suspend or cease our operations. - Significant portions of our operations are conducted outside the U.S. and involve additional risks not associated with U.S. domestic operations. - We may be subject to litigation and disputes that could have a material adverse effect on us. - · Our business, operating results and the value of our common stock could be negatively affected as a result of actions by activist stockholders.
+- We are subject to extensive domestic and international laws and regulations that could significantly limit our business activities and revenues and increase our costs. - If we, or our customers, are unable to acquire or renew permits and approvals required for drilling operations, we may be forced to delay, suspend or cease our operations. - Significant portions of our operations are conducted outside the U.S. and involve additional risks not associated with U.S. domestic operations. - We may be subject to litigation and disputes that could have a material adverse effect on us.